Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning: Related Work

-Due to the lack of inference attack on GNN based federated learning, we summarize some inference attack works on federated learning.
-Numerous attacks have been proposed in horizontal scenarios.
-For example, Hitaj et al.~\cite{hitaj2017deep} generated the same distribution as the training by using generative adversarial network (GAN).
-Nasr et al.~\cite{nasr2019comprehensive} exploited the vulnerability of the stochastic gradient descent (SGD) and designed a membership attack method to white-box setting.
-Deep leakage from gradients (DLG)~\cite{zhu2020deep} uses plublic shared gradients to obtain the local training data without extra prior about the data.
+Since the inference attack on GNN based federated learning has not been studied yet, we summarize some inference attacks on federated learning.
+Numerous attacks on HFL have been proposed.
+For instance, in~\cite{hitaj2017deep}, generative adversarial network is used for inference attack on HFL for the first time, which generates the same distribution as the training data.
+Nasr et al.~\cite{nasr2019comprehensive} exploited the vulnerability of the stochastic gradient descent (SGD), and designed a membership attack in white-box setting.
+Besides, deep leakage from gradients (DLG)~\cite{zhu2020deep} uses public shared gradients to obtain the local training data without extra knowledge of the data.
 To sum up, most of them greatly rely on the gradient which exchanged during training process.
-In vertical scenarios, Luo et al.~\cite{luo2020feature} formulate the problem of feature inference firstly, and they proposed two attack methods on the logistic regression (LR) and decision tree (DT) models, named equality solving attack (ESA) and path restriction attack (PRA) respectively.
-Further, to handle more complex models, they proposed a general attack method named generative regression network attack (GRNA).
-Besides, in~\cite{li2021label}, Li et al. explored whether the labels can be uncovered by sharing gradient in the VFL setting, and they proposed a label inference attack method based on the gradient norm.
+In vertical scenarios, Luo et al.~\cite{luo2020feature} formulated the problem of feature inference attack in model's inference process for the first time, and they proposed two attack methods on the logistic regression (LR) and decision tree (DT) models, named equality solving attack (ESA) and path restriction attack (PRA), respectively.
+Further, they proposed a general attack method named generative regression network attack to handle more complex models.
+Zhang et al.~\cite{zhang2021privacy} devoted to gathering the man-made poison data and the corresponding intermediate outputs in the model's training process.
+Then they built the training set for the decoder to recover other private data of the victim.
+Besides, Li et al.~\cite{li2021label} explored whether the labels can be uncovered by sharing gradient in the VFL setting, and proposed a label inference attack method based on the gradient norm.